 - As soon as you connect the device the ID:COM port on Odin will turn Blue or Yellow depending on the Odin version.
 You’ll also see “Added!!” message to indicate successful connection.

 - Now click the AP button (Odin3 v3.09 or 3.10) or the PDA button (older versions) on Odin.

-- In the Options section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else are unchecked.
+- In the Options section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else is unchecked.
 Don’t use the PIT file unless you know what you’re doing as it will re-partition your device which may cause serious problems if something goes wrong.

-- Click the Start button on Odin to start installation with might take some time depending on the firmware size.
+- Click the Start button on Odin to start the installation with might take some time depending on the firmware size.

 - A successful Odin flash is indicated by PASS! or RESET! message on Odin and then your device will restart immediately after the process is completed.